wlsong/PyLipID/README.md

 ## Usage:

 **-f**: Trajectories to check.
-Can be a series of trajectories with similar system settings.
+Can be a list of trajectories with similar system settings.
 Read in by mdtraj.load().

 **-c**: structural information of the trajectories given to -f.
 Read in by mdtraj.load().
 Supported format include gro, pdb xyz, etc.